 It is important to note that not all sports will have a cash out option.
 The cash out strategy is very popular in football as part of the in-play feature.

-An example would be if you had backed Manchester United to beat Manchester City in the Premier League.
-The game is 1-0 to United heading past the 70th minute mark, you have placed a £10 bet on the Red Devils to win.
+An example would be if you had backed Arsenal to beat Paris Saint Germain in the semi-finals of the Champions League.
+The game is 1-0 to Arsenal heading past the 70th minute mark, you have placed a £10 bet on the Gunners to win.

-At this stage, you are on the way to winning the full bet, but City are starting to dominate.
-You check your cash out option and you decide to cash out immediately as you do not have confidence in United holding City out.
+At this stage, you are on the way to winning the full bet, but PSG are starting to dominate.
+You check your cash out option and you decide to cash out immediately as you do not have confidence in Arsenal holding Paris out.

-That bet will end with United as the winner, no matter what happens in the final 20 minutes.
+That bet will end with Arsenal as the winner, no matter what happens in the final 20 minutes.

 Using a cash out strategy is getting more and more popular with some of the UK’s best bookmakers.
 Below are a selected few bookmaker sites that provide you with the best cash out options and which are worth using.